John Norreys (Keeper of the Wardrobe): Later life

 Sir John died on 1 September 1466.
 He was buried in the Norreys Chapel (of St. Nicholas) in Bray Church, in a marble tomb.
 His tomb has not survived, but the Norreys arms, which are carved in stone and located on the walls, still exist.

 Descendants

 John's descendants all served at court.
-His great grandson Sir John Norreys served as Esquire of the body of King Henry VII, and later usher to King Henry VIII, King Edward VI, and Queen Mary.
+His great grandson Sir John Norreys served as Esquire of the body of King Henry VII, and later usher to King Henry VIII, King Edward VI, and Queen Mary I.

 Another of his great grandsons, Sir Henry Norreys served under King Henry VIII and was beheaded for his supposed adultery with Queen Anne Boleyn.

-Great-great-grandson Sir Henry Norris was a lifelong friend of Queen Elizabeth's, serving as Ambassador to France, and eventually was made 1st Baron Norreys.
+Great-great-grandson Sir Henry Norris was a lifelong friend of Queen Elizabeth I, serving as Ambassador to France, and eventually was made 1st Baron Norreys.
 Henry Norris' 6 sons all served with distinction in the military under Queen Elizabeth.
 One, Sir John Norreys, was considered the most acclaimed soldier of his time.